Gigabyte Offers Refunds, Exchanges On Explosive PSUs

 Gigabyte has already issued a voluntary recall for the brand's GP-P850GM and GP-P750GM power supplies, both of which are known to occasionally catch fire.
-However, a recent security breach delayed the company's RMA plans.
+However, the company says a recent security breach delayed its RMA plans.
 The company has finally put up a fully functioning RMA portal for GP-P850GM and GP-P750GM owners that desire a refund or a product replacement.

 Not all GP-P850GM and GP-P750GM power supplies are eligible for the refund or exchange.
 GP-P850GM units must have a serial number between SN20343G031011 and SN20513G022635, while GP-P750GM units must carry a serial number between SN20243G001301 and SN20453G025430.
 Make sure you have your invoice nearby as proof of purchased is required for either action.